intermine/im-docs/docs/get-started/tutorial.rst

 > mkdir .intermine
 }}}

-There is a partially completed properties file for !MalariaMine already.
+There is a partially completed properties file for MalariaMine already.
 Copy it into your `/intermine` directory:
 {{{
 > cd
 > cp git/intermine/bio/tutorial/malariamine/malariamine.properties .intermine/